Effects of noise on performance of Bernstein-Vazirani algorithm: Bernstein-Vazirani Problem

 \section{Bernstein-Vazirani Problem}

 The BV algorithm is often regarded as a cousin of the Deutsch-Jozsa algorithm.
-In this algorithm, instead of determining whether a hidden binary function is constant or balanced, one tries to detect the hidden bit string encoded inside the function.
+In the BV algorithm, instead of determining whether a binary function is constant or balanced, one tries to detect the hidden bit string encoded inside a function.
 The function maps a string of bits to a binary number.
-The hidden bit string is determined by measuring the function's outcome corresponding to different inputs.
+The hidden bit string is determined by measuring the function's outcomes corresponding to different inputs.

 The effectiveness of an algorithm can be defined in terms of the number of queries required to completely solve a particular problem~\cite{query}.
 The usual noiseless BV algorithm can detect all the bits of the secret string in a single query.
 This is achievable due to the ability of quantum systems to execute parallel operations on a group of orthogonal states presented in a single superposition.
 This stands in contrast to the corresponding classical algorithm, which can only perform operations sequentially on each of the individual states.